MartLintz/Java-Ide/README.md

 ## Contributing

-I would really appreciate all kinds of contributions.
+We would really appreciate all kinds of contributions.
 If you have any questions, ideas, need help or want to propose a change just open an issue.

 - Any type of contributions are highly appreciated.
-- Create a pull request and I would merge it after review.
+- Create a pull request and We'll merge it after review.

 ## Special thanks to